GilOliveira/schemadotorg/modules/schemadotorg_mapping_set/README.md

 Notes
 -----

-Schema.org mapping set provide a quick way to set up and test different related Schema.org types while adjust and refining your Schema.org types and property defaults.
+Schema.org mapping set provides a quick way to set up and test different related Schema.org types while adjusting and refining your Schema.org types and property defaults.

 Custom modules can also use the 'schemadotorg_mapping_set.manager' service to set up Schema.org types via code.